Racing & Performance Tips

 NOS

-Before filling that NOS bottle make sure it’s good and cold.
+Before filling that NOS bottle make sure it?s good and cold.
+Place bottle

 Exhaust Pipes

-couple of passes?
-Paint the inside of megaphone and head pipes with header
+passes?
+Paint the inside of megaphone and head pipes with header paint like VHT,

 Chain Alignment

-sprocket.
-Measure from center of swing arm pivot bolt to center of rear
+Measure from center of swing arm pivot bolt to center of rear axle.
+Make adjustments

 Front End Stiffness

-Don’t run too high an air pressure in your front tire.
-30-35
+Don?t run too high an air pressure in your front tire.
+30-35 lbs is satisfactory.

 Heavy Duty Cylinder Studs